 Transportation in Brantley Lake State Park

 Brantley Lake State Park is easy to access via car or RV from Carlsbad as it is just 12 miles north of the town.
-The locals of Eddy County will easily get to the park via US 285 Highway in their RV.
-Roads are usually closed due to snow conditions in the winter.
-Sometimes roads may be closed due to construction.
-In such cases, you will have to drive through an alternative route which you will find easily.
+The locals of Eddy County will easily get to the park via US-285 in their RV.
+Roads are usually closed due to snow conditions in the winter, so be sure to check the local weather and driving conditions before heading out.
+Other times roads may be closed due to construction.
+In such cases, you will have to drive through an alternative route, which you will find easily.

-Upon arriving at the park, get a park permit for your car or RV, and your vehicle is good to enter the park.
-There are no driving restrictions for RVs and trailers.
+Upon arriving at the park, get a parking permit for your car or RV.
+There are no driving restrictions for RVs and trailers inside of the park.
 The roads are paved, well-maintained, but a little too narrow at times.
-But you won’t face any major difficulty in driving your rig on the roads.
+But you won’t face any significant difficulty in driving your rig on the streets.

 Campgrounds and parking in Brantley Lake State Park